Single Door Access Control System Kit by Kisi

 Door locks are an important part of the door access system.
 There are two types – mechanical and electronic.

 Electronic door locks, on the other hand, require power to function but eliminate the need for a key and offer a plethora of features.
-Revoking access is one of the most important aspects of security differentiation between mechanical and electronic door access systems.
+Electronic locks utilize electronic components, such as keypads, keycards, biometric scanners, or wireless technologies, to control access.

 Understanding single-door access control